 Bronx mom Lynija Eason charged after death of 6-year-old daughter Jalayah Eason

-NEW YORK -- Police charged a Bronx woman after the death of her 6-year-old daughter, Jalayah Eason, who was found bruised and unresponsive in their apartment.
+NEW YORK -- Police have charged a Bronx woman after the death of her 6-year-old daughter, Jalayah Eason, who was found bruised and unresponsive in their apartment on Friday.

 Lynija Eason, 26, was charged with acting in a manner injurious to a child, but it could be upgraded if the medical examiner rules her daughter's death a homicide.

-Police said Eason made the 911 call that summoned officers to her apartment at the Forest Houses in the Morrisania section on May 26.
+READ MORE: 6-year-old Jalayah Eason found dead in the Bronx with bruises on body, wrists, police say

-Eason claimed she was home with her three children, but woke up and found her 6-year-old daughter unconscious with marks on her wrist and torso.
+There is a growing memorial inside the lobby of the Forest Houses on East 165th Street in Morrisania.
+That is where Jalayah lived, and it was early Friday when police say her mother called 911 to report her daughter was unresponsive.

-Paramedics rushed Jalayah Eason to the hospital where she was pronounced dead less than an hour later.
+Paramedics rushed Jalayah to the hospital, where she was pronounced dead less than an hour later.

-An 8-year-old boy and 3-year-old girl were also inside the apartment, officers said.
-Sources said they both showed signs of bruising and ligature marks indicating restrains.
+When officers entered the apartment, they also found an 8-year-boy and 3-year-old girl, who police say each had signs of bruising and ligature marks indicating restraints.
+The 8-year-old told police his mother had hit him in the past.

-A neighbor who lives one floor below wondered if Eason was telling the truth.
-She described to CBS2 hearing cries and deafening screams from the children on several occasions.
+For those who know this family, it has been a surprising and heartbreaking revelation.

 "I'm so heartbroken.
 This is disgusting.
-I don't even know her and I'm hurt," another neighbor said.
+I don't even know her and I'm hurt," a neighbor said.

 "This is really shocking," said Mike Velez, who lives in the building.
 "Everybody keeps to themselves here."